Multiplier Hopf algebroids. Basic theory and examples: Counits for left multiplier bialgebroids

-\begin{proposition} Let $(A,B,s,t,\Delta)$ be a left multiplier bialgebroid with a left counit $\varepsilon$ satisfying \eqref{eq:left-counit-unital-2}.
-Assume that the algebras $A,B$ and the maps $s,t,\Delta,\varepsilon$ are unital.
-Let $\bfL=B^{\op}$, regard $A$ as an $\bfL\otimes\bfL^{\op}$-ring and as an $\bfL$-bimodule via $y \cdot a \cdot x = s(x)t(y)a$ for all $x,y\in \bfL,a\in A$, and regard $\Delta$ as a homomorphism from $A$ to $\AltkA \cong A {_{\bfL}\times} A$.
-Then $(A,\Delta,\varepsilon)$ is an $\bfL$-coring and, together with the $\bfL\otimes\bfL^{\op}$-ring structure on $A$, forms a left bialgebroid.
-Conversely, every left bialgebroid arises this way from a unital left multiplier bialgebroid with a left counit satisfying \eqref{eq:left-counit-unital-2}. \end{proposition} \begin{proof} The verification is straightforward.
-Indeed, the relations \eqref{eq:delta-unital}, \eqref{eq:left-counit-unital-1}, \eqref{eq:left-counit-unital-2} hold if and only if $(A,\Delta,\varepsilon)$ is an $\bfL$-coring.
-Conversely, if one starts from a left bialgebroid, then conditions (2.1.1), (2.1.3) and (2.1.4) are trivially satisfied, and (2.1.2) holds because the counit of a left bialgebroid is unital and satisfies \eqref{eq:left-counit-bimodule}. \end{proof}
+for all $a,b\in A$, then we obtain a left bialgebroid in \new the well-known sense as described in, for example, in \cite{boehm:hopf}, \cite{lu:hopf}: \old \begin{proposition} Let $(A,C,s,t,\Delta)$ be a unital left multiplier bialgebroid with a left counit $\varepsilon$ that is unital and satisfies \eqref{eq:left-counit-unital-2}.
+Then we can regard $A$ as an $C\otimes C^{\op}$-ring and as a $C$-bimodule via $y \cdot a \cdot x = t(x)s(y)a$ for all $x,y\in C,a\in A$, and $\Delta$ as a homomorphism from $A$ to $\AltkA \cong A {_{C}\times} A$.
+The tuple $(A,\Delta,\varepsilon)$ is a $C$-coring and, together with the $C\otimes C^{\op}$-ring structure on $A$, forms a left bialgebroid.
+Conversely, every left bialgebroid arises this way from a unital left multiplier bialgebroid with a \new unital \old left counit satisfying \eqref{eq:left-counit-unital-2}. \end{proposition} \begin{proof} \new Straightforward. \old \end{proof}